 This explains why oxyhemoglobin forms in the oxygen-rich lungs and dissociates in the capillaries where oxygen is less concentrated.
 In addition, the presence of CO2 in the blood somewhat increases the dissociation of oxyhemoglobin.

-Next, the immune system.
+Next, the lymphatic system.